Date of Award:

 Finally, to provide the reader with all the necessary background, the appendices contain important concepts and theorems from the literature as well as the Matlab codes used to numerically solve some of the described problems.

 Tricaud, Christophe, "Optimal Sensing and Actuation Policies for Networked Mobile Agents in a Class of Cyber-Physical Systems" (2010).
 All Graduate Theses and Dissertations.
-Paper 673.
+673.